CSPforJAVA/jcsp/README.md

 Email messages can be sent to either CSPforJAVA@outlook.com or CSPforJava@gmail.com

 Version Comments
-jcsp-alpha-1.1.2 removed the win32 folder and removed refernces to it from the jcsp/net package
+jcsp-alpha-1.1.2 removed the win32 folder and removed refernces to it from the jcsp/net package. jcsp-1.1.0.jar is the most up-to-date version